taibuharoub/learn-productivity/11-css/01-css-for-developers/03-rendering-logic-one/README.md

 ```

 In above example, our most significant positive margin is 30px.
 Our most significant negative margin is -20px.
 Therefore, we wind up with 10px of realized margin, since we add the positive and negative values together.

+## 12. Using Margin Effectively

+Now that you've seen how hairy margin collapse can get, you may wonder: why use margin at all, if it has so many footguns??

+In fact, a growing trend amongst JavaScript developers is to forego margin altogether, and use a combination of padding and layout components instead.
+Max Stoiber, co-creator of styled-components, has written about [how margin is harmful](https://mxstbr.com/thoughts/margin).

+> Margin is like putting glue on something before you’ve decided what to stick it to, or if it should be stuck to anything.

+Tip:

+- I try and avoid putting margin on something at the component boundary.

+The basic idea is that components aren't allowed to have "external margin", margin that extends past the edge of the border box.
+Instead, components are grouped using layout components

+## Workshop

+> Build a Landing Page